We summarize best crossfit sneakers – best selling models in the table 1 and 2 below:

-They have been described as super-minimalist with low drop lines ranging from zero to 6mm.
+They have been described as super-minimalist with low drop lines ranging from zero to 6mm (heel to toe drop).
 The Inov 8 F-LITE 240 weightlifting footwear has developed its own fan club.

 From Amazon to Zappos and rating websites in-between, F-LITE competes with Nano earning raving reviews from Zappos and Amazon buyers.

-Keeping great company, Amazon gives the Inov 8 F-Lite 185 women’s CrossFit trainer a perfect 5.0.
+Keeping great company, Amazon gives the Inov 8 F-Lite 185 women’s CrossFit trainer a perfect 5.0 (great shoes for women).

 Problems with traction?

-The Inov-8 F-Lite 232 has zero drop so you couldn’t be closer to the ground, and the super sticky rubber outsole practically glues you to terrain, so matter how many mistakes you make when undertaking your workout, this shoe might be the one that wins your heart.
+The Inov-8 F-Lite 232 cross-trainer shoe has zero drop so you couldn’t be closer to the ground, and the super sticky rubber outsole (rubber sole) practically glues you to terrain, so matter how many mistakes you make when undertaking your crossfit workouts, this shoe might be the one that wins your heart.

-The New Balance Minimus 20v3 is marketed as a weightlifting sneaker, thus athletes buy it because they prefer the 4mm drop.
+The Minimus 20v3 is marketed as a weightlifting sneaker, thus athletes buy it because they prefer the 4mm drop.